Key points to remember about sore throats

 Māori and Pacific children and teenagers

 If your Māori or Pacific child or teen has any sore throat, you need to take them to your GP (general practitioner).
-Other school-age children in your family / whānau may also have symptoms and should be checked.
+Other children in your family / whānau may also have symptoms and should be checked.
 You can expect your child or teen to have a throat swab.
 In some situations, your doctor may immediately prescribe 10 days of antibiotics for a suspected strep throat to prevent rheumatic fever.
+In other situations, your doctor will prescribe 10 days of antibiotics 2 days later if the throat swab is positive for strep A.

 In areas of high risk of rheumatic fever, free sore throat clinics are available.
 These provide free assessment and treatment if needed.
 See the Ministry of Health website for: